Academic Summer Program Integrating Resources for Excellence

 - Field trips in the Chicagoland area

-- Must be an AMCAS applicant for the 2015 Entering Class (CANNOT be in the application cycle for the 2014 Entering Class)
+- Must be an AMCAS applicant for the 2016 Entering Class

-- United States citizenship, permanent resident visa, or DACA eligible
+- United States citizenship, permanent resident, or DACA eligible

 - Strong academic record